jamesjiadazhan/dietaryindex/README.md

 ## Overview
 ___

-**dietaryindex** is an R package that provides user-friendly, streamlined methods for standardizing the compilation of dietary intake data into index-based dietary patterns to enable the assessment of adherence to these patterns in epidemiologic and clinical studies, promoting precision nutrition.
+**dietaryindex** is an R package that provides user-friendly, streamlined methods for standardizing the compilation of dietary intake data into index-based dietary patterns to enable the assessment of adherence to these patterns in epidemiologic and clinical studies.

 ## User-friendly tutorial page
 ___